VocaFuse/Speech-SDK-Web/README.md

-# VocaFuse Frontend SDK
+# VocaFuse Voice SDK

-Ship voice features faster.
-Complete voice pipeline: recording, transcription, and storage in one SDK.
-Framework-friendly primitives: create and control a recorder; you own the UI.
+Add cross-browser voice recording to your app in 5 minutes.
+Handles recording, transcription, and storage.

+> **Note:** Requires a backend to generate auth tokens.
+[Quick backend setup →](#backend-setup)

 ## Install